github/codeql/docs/codeql/codeql-cli/about-codeql-packs.rst

      - Required
      - Purpose
    * - ``name``
-     - ``name: octo-org/security-queries``
+     - .. code-block:: yaml

+        name: octo-org/security-queries

      - All packs
      - The scope, where the CodeQL pack is published, and the name of the pack defined using alphanumeric characters and hyphens.
 It must be unique as CodeQL cannot differentiate between CodeQL packs with identical names.
-Use the pack name to specify queries to run using ``database analyze`` and to define dependencies between QL packs (see examples below).
+Use the pack name to specify queries to run using ``database analyze`` and to define dependencies between CodeQL packs (see examples below).
    * - ``version``
-     - ``version: 0.0.0``
+     - .. code-block:: yaml

+        version: 0.0.0

      - All packs
      - A semantic version for this CodeQL pack that must adhere to the `SemVer v2.0.0 specification <https://semver.org/spec/v2.0.0.html>`__.
    * - ``dependencies``
      - .. code-block:: yaml

         dependencies:
           codeql/cpp-all: ^0.0.2

      - Packs that define CodeQL package dependencies on other packs
      - A map from pack references to the semantic version range that is compatible with this pack.
 Supported from CLI version v2.6.0 and onwards.
    * - ``defaultSuiteFile``
-     - ``defaultSuiteFile: cpp-code-scanning.qls``
+     - .. code-block:: yaml

+        defaultSuiteFile: cpp-code-scanning.qls

      - Packs that export a set of default queries to run
      - The path to a query suite file containing all of the queries that are run by default when this pack is passed to the ``codeql database analyze`` command.
 Supported from CLI version v2.6.0 and onwards.
    * - ``defaultSuite``
      - .. code-block:: yaml

         defaultSuite:
           queries: .
           exclude:
             precision: medium

      - Packs that export a set of default queries to run
      - An inlined query suite containing all of the queries that are run by default when this pack is passed to the ``codeql database analyze`` command.
 Supported from CLI version v2.6.0 and onwards.
    * - ``library``
-     - ``library: true``
+     - .. code-block:: yaml

+        library: true

      - Library packs
      - A boolean value that indicates whether this pack is a library pack.
 Library packs do not contain queries and are not compiled.
 Query packs can ignore this field or explicitly set it to ``false``.
    * - ``suites``
-     - ``suites: octo-org-query-suites``
+     - .. code-block:: yaml

+        suites: octo-org-query-suites

      - Optional
      - The path to a directory in the pack that contains the query suites you want to make known to the CLI, defined relative to the pack directory.
-QL pack users can run "well-known" suites stored in this directory by specifying the pack name, without providing their full path.
+CodeQL pack users can run "well-known" suites stored in this directory by specifying the pack name, without providing their full path.
 This is not supported for CodeQL packs downloaded from a package registry.
 For more information about query suites, see ":doc:`Creating CodeQL query suites <creating-codeql-query-suites>`."
    * - ``extractor``
-     - ``javascript``
+     - .. code-block:: yaml

+        extractor: javascript

      - All test packs
      - The CodeQL language extractor to use when the CLI creates a database in the pack.
 For more information about testing queries, see ":doc:`Testing custom queries <testing-custom-queries>`."
    * - ``tests``
-     - ``.``
+     - .. code-block:: yaml

+        tests: .

-     - Optional for test packs
+     - Optional for test packs.
+Ignored for non-test packs.
      - The path to a directory within the pack that contains tests, defined relative to the pack directory.
 Use ``.`` to specify the whole pack.
 Any queries in this directory are run as tests when ``test run`` is run with the ``--strict-test-discovery`` option.
 These queries are ignored by query suite definitions that use ``queries`` or ``qlpack`` instructions to ask for all queries in a particular pack.
+If this property is missing, then ``.`` is assumed.
-   * - ``dbscheme`` TODO: Internal only.
-Delete?
+   * - ``dbscheme``
-     - ``semmlecode.python.dbscheme``
+     - .. code-block:: yaml

+        dbscheme: semmlecode.python.dbscheme

      - Core language packs only
      - The path to the :ref:`database schema <codeql-database-schema>` for all libraries and queries written for this CodeQL language (see example below).
-   * - ``upgrades`` TODO: Internal only.
-Delete?
+   * - ``upgrades``
-     - ``.``
+     - .. code-block:: yaml

+        upgrades: .

      - Core language packs only
      - The path to a directory within the pack that contains upgrade scripts, defined relative to the pack directory.
 The ``database upgrade`` action uses these scripts to upgrade databases that were created by an older version of an extractor or downgrade databases that were created by a newer version of the extractor so they're compatible with the current extractor (see `Upgrade scripts for a language <#upgrade-scripts-for-a-language>`__ below.)
    * - ``authors``
-     - ``example@github.com``
+     - .. code-block:: yaml

+        authors: author1@github.com,author2@github.com

      - All packs
      - Metadata that will be displayed on the packaging search page in the packages section of the account that the CodeQL pack is published to.
-   * - ``licenses``
+   * - ``license``
-     - ``(LGPL-2.1 AND MIT)``
+     - .. code-block:: yaml

+        license: MIT

      - All packs
      - Metadata that will be displayed on the packaging search page in the packages section of the account that the CodeQL pack is published to.
 For a list of allowed licenses, see `SPDX License List <https://spdx.org/licenses/>`__ in the SPDX Specification.
    * - ``description``
+     - .. code-block:: yaml

-     - ``Human-readable description of the contents of the CodeQL pack.``
+        description: Human-readable description of the contents of the CodeQL pack.

      - All packs
      - Metadata that will be displayed on the packaging search page in the packages section of the account that the CodeQL pack is published to.
+   * - ``libraryPathDependencies``
+     - .. code-block:: yaml

+        libraryPathDependencies: codeql/javascript-all

+     - Optional, deprecated
+     - Use the ``dependencies`` property instead.
+The names of any CodeQL packs that this CodeQL pack depends on, as a sequence.
+This gives the pack access to any libraries, database schema, and query suites defined in the dependency.

 .. _about-codeql-pack-lock: